-This study aims to explore the gender inequality and property right among the Khara people.
-Thus primary data was collected from the field study by using different tools techniques.
-Similarly the research also used secondary data for the study, which were collected from published or unpublished documents.
+Since, this study aims to explore the gender inequality and property right among the Chamaita people.
+Thus primary data were collected from the field study by using different tools techniques.
+Similarly the researcher also used secondary data for the study, which are collected from published or unpublished documents.